orangkucing/MewPro_Iliad/ATmega328PB.md

 # Compile and Upload

-MewPro Bastet and MewPro Iliad share [the same source code](https://github.com/orangkucing/MewPro_Iliad).
+MewPro Bastet and MewPro Iliad share [the same source code for Hero 4 Silver/Black](https://github.com/orangkucing/MewPro_Iliad).

 The code needs Time and TimeAlarms libraries that are downloadable from [the PJRC site](http://www.pjrc.com/teensy/td_libs_Time.html).